 The Dispute Resolution Research Center is seeking applicants for a Post-Doctoral fellowship.
 The primary criterion for acceptance is research excellence relevant to conflict or cooperation, broadly defined.
 Salary is competitive, and the position will have access to research funds, including funding for independent projects.
 The position begins in August or September of each year and lasts for approximately two years.
-THE CURRENT APPLICATION PERIOD IS CLOSED.
-Please check back for information on the next Post-Doctoral fellowship position.
+THE APPLICATION CYCLE IS OPEN.
+Applications are due January 31, 2020.
+Apply here: https://facultyrecruiting.northwestern.edu/apply/Nzg2

 Applicants must have completed a Ph.D. in a social science discipline (e.g., organizational behavior, sociology, psychology, economics) — or in a related discipline that can inform the social sciences (e.g., a “big data” discipline) — prior to the beginning of the fellowship.